Connect with us

 Derby County boost survival hopes with win over Coventry on Frank Lampard’s return

-Matt Clarke and Marcus Harness struck in each half to help boost their survival hopes with a 2-0 victory over in-form on Frank Lampard’s return to Pride Park.
+Matt Clarke and Marcus Harness struck in each half to help Derby boost their Sky Bet Championship survival hopes with a 2-0 victory over in-form Coventry on Frank Lampard’s return to Pride Park.

-Lampard came back to Derby for the first time since he left the club in 2019 but the now boss suffered a setback with his new club in their quest for the with a first defeat in six.
+Lampard came back to Derby for the first time since he left the club in 2019 but the now Sky Blues boss suffered a setback with his new club in their quest for the play-offs with a first defeat in six.

 Match Action